Overview of Council Elections

 - Each candidate’s statement will be posted on the Guild’s website as well as the online ballot.
 An

-- Postcards and eblasts must be directly from candidates and not from third parties.
-However, a candidate may include an endorsement message written by another member within the body of his or her message.
+- A candidate may include an endorsement message written by another member within the body of his or her message.
 When including endorsement(s) in a mailing, candidates must copy the endorser(s) on the email transmission to Guild staff.

-- Text for postcard mailings/eblasts may be sent to the Guild beginning August 1.
-All eblast/ postcard mailings must be received at the Guild no later than noon on September 5, 2019.
+- Text for eblasts may be sent to the Guild beginning August 5.
+All eblast messages must be received at the Guild no later than noon on September 4, 2020.

 - In the interest of fairness, on election mailings, all names of endorsers will be listed in alphabetical order and officers and council members will not be listed with their titles.

-- Eblasts and postcard mailings will be sent to the membership beginning August 5, 2019, in the order in which they are received at the Guild.
-(An eblast may contain more than one candidate’s message, or group’s message.
+- Eblasts will be sent to the membership beginning August 5, 2020, in the order in which they are received at the Guil (An eblast may contain more than one candidate’s message, or group’s message.
 The Guild sends no more than one election-related eblast per day.)
 Eblast messages will be sent to the voting membership within two business days of being received by Guild staff.

 - In an eblast, the header will read: WGAE Candidate Message: NAME OF CANDIDATE or WGAE Candidate Messages (with number of messages in parentheses): NAMES OF CANDIDATES.